google-research/ecology-georeferencing/georeferencing/README.md

 - Try `--recursive` if PDFs are in subdirectories

 **Cost estimate shows wrong amount**
-- Cost estimation only works for Gemini 2.5 Flash and Pro
+- Cost estimation only works for Gemini 2.5 Flash and Pro, and is hard-coded to 2025 pricing
-- Estimate assumes 768px images; actual cost varies with `--image-size`
+- Estimate assumes the default image submission size of 768px on the long side; actual cost varies with `--image-size`
 - Estimate assumes 1 map per paper; actual may differ

 **Batch job takes too long**
 - Batch jobs can take several hours for large datasets
 - Use synchronous API for faster results (2x cost)
 - Monitor progress with status file timestamps

-**Out of memory during PDF processing**
-- Use `--max-pdfs` to process in smaller batches
-- Reduce `--image-size` (e.g., 512 instead of 768)

 ### Advanced usage